marcospontesjunior/marcospontesjunior/README.md

 In constant study, and all the projects in this repository represent my evolution.

-Take a look at my pinned repositories; they are the principal projects for my portfolio ✌️
+Take a look at my pinned repositories; they are the principal projects for my portfolio.
+All of them have a folder containing a report translated into English ✌️

 <strong>Connect with me on my 👇</strong>
 ####